Exploring Deep Learning and Ultra-Widefield Imaging for Diabetic Retinopathy and Macular Edema: Proposed Method

 \section{Proposed Method}

 Fig.~\ref{fig:ensemble_fusion} provides a graphical representation of the proposed method.
 Unlike previous approaches in the literature, in the present study we explore two input image domains:

-\begin{itemize} \item \textbf{Spatial Domain (RGB):} Images are cropped to $800 \times 800$ to remove background while preserving peripheral view (resized to $448 \times 448$ for Task 1).
+\begin{itemize} \item \textbf{Spatial Domain (RGB):} Images are cropped to $800 \times 800$ to remove background while preserving peripheral view ($448 \times 448$ for Task 1).
 Local mean subtraction \cite{Zhang2024} is applied for color normalization.
-Data augmentation (flips, rotations, zoom) is used to mitigate overfitting. \item \textbf{Frequency Domain:} To capture texture anomalies (e.g., blur in Task 1), we compute the 2D DFT magnitude clipped at the 99th percentile to suppress noise.
-As illustrated in Fig.~\ref{fig:dft_comparison}, gradable images exhibit a balanced distribution with predominant mid-frequencies (indicating sharpness), whereas ungradable inputs concentrate energy in low frequencies with greater high-frequency dispersion (reflecting blur and noise). \end{itemize}
+Data augmentation (flips, rotations, zoom) mitigates overfitting. \item \textbf{Frequency Domain:} To capture texture anomalies (e.g., blur in Task 1), we compute the 2D DFT magnitude clipped at the 99th percentile to suppress noise.
+As illustrated in Fig.~\ref{fig:dft_comparison}, gradable images exhibit a balanced distribution with predominant mid-frequencies (indicating sharpness), while ungradable inputs concentrate energy in low frequencies with greater high-frequency dispersion (reflecting blur and noise). \end{itemize}